awillats/clinc/publish/gen/mv0_filt.md

 ## Predicting correlation structure (theory)

-A linear-Gaussian circuit can be described by 1) the variance of the gaussian private (independent) noise at each node, and 2) the weight of the linear relationships between each pair of connected nodes.
+A linear-Gaussian circuit can be described by 1) the variance of the Gaussian private (independent) noise at each node, and 2) the weight of the linear relationships between each pair of connected nodes.
 Let
 $s \in \mathbb{R}^p$ denote the variance of each of the $p$ nodes in the circuit, and $W \in \mathbb{R}^{p \times p}$ denote the matrix of connection strengths such that
 $$W_{ij} = \text{strength of $i \to j$ connection}.$$